puppetlabs/puppetlabs-postgresql/README.md

 `version` may be set to a specific version, in which case the extension is updated using `ALTER EXTENSION "extension" UPDATE TO 'version'`

-eg. If extension is set to `postgis` and version is set to `2.3.3`, this will apply the SQL `ALTER EXTENSION "postgis" UPDATE TO '2.3.3'` to this database only.
+For example, if extension is set to `postgis` and version is set to `2.3.3`, this will only apply the SQL `ALTER EXTENSION "postgis" UPDATE TO '2.3.3'` to the database.

 `version` may be omitted, in which case no `ALTER EXTENSION...` SQL is applied, and the version will be left unchanged.